LetsWrappIt/DocMkr/README.md

 DocMkr, short for DocMaker, is an unopinionated, scratch-your-own-itch, yet powerfull tool, that generates proper PDF documents.

 What makes DocMkr so usefull?
-- DocMkr generates beautiful PDF documents
+- DocMkr generates beautiful PDF documents.
+- DocMkr uses plain text/xml/html/markdown files as input.
+- It separates styling and content: this allows for sharing and reuse of style templates.
 - It supports 'classic' document structures like: Sections, Pages, Headers, Footers, Headings, TableOfContents, Images ...
-- It separates styling and content: this allows for sharing and reuse of style templates.
 - DocMkr supports a conditional build process (write 1 tutorial, publish for 10 brands?)
 - It supports multi file projects.
 This facilitates large document scenarios.
-- Very suitable for version control on github (and others).
+- It is easy to store documentation under version control on github (and others).

 ## How does DocMkr work?